TL;DR:

 CloudTalk is a cloud-based call center and business phone system designed to enhance customer support across all channels.

-Choose a number from over 160+ supported countries and optimize your workflows with advanced features like IVR, click-to-call, and power dialers.
-CloudTalk also integrates with over 35 tools for helpdesk, e-commerce, and CRM systems, including HubSpot and Zendesk.
+Choose a number from over 180+ supported countries and optimize your workflows with advanced features like IVR, click-to-call, and power dialers.
+CloudTalk also integrates with over 100 tools for helpdesk, e-commerce, and CRM systems, and 100+ native integrations with CRM systems such as HubSpot and Zendesk.

 Integrates with a wide range of tools, including HubSpot and Zendesk